 For completeness, the counter proposal previously made by ABC for the ECHU's to be substituted by 70 older persons independent living units by 1000 occupations is noted and the deferred trigger acknowledged and relied upon.
-However, the only viable option within this Review Phase is the provision of Shared Ownership split as stated lunia de la companio del companio de la companio de la companio del companio de la companio della companio de la companio de la companio della companio de la companio de la companio della companio dell , Affordable Housing Land on which the building/s containing all of the Affordable Units referred to in paragraph 1.1 above has been delivered to a Registered Provider to be provided at the time proposed and the said modification is pursued accordingly.
-Further, to accommodate the provision of AHUs by responsible providers of social housing that have not been approved by the Council as a 'Registered Provider' and to ensure they are not excluded under the s106, the Applicants propose that the definition of Registered Provider be modified to state ' or any other provider of social housing otherwise approved by the Council, such approval not to be unreasonably withheld.'
-Consequential modifications to be made to Paragraphs 15 and 15.1 to insert reference to 1.1.
+However, the only viable option within this Review Phase is the provision of Shared Ownership split as stated to be provided at the time proposed and the said modification is pursued accordingly.

+to 1.1.
 Consequential modifications also to be made to Schedule 43, Extra Care Affordable Housing Costs for Viability Phase 1.
-8 Provision of 24 Affordable Housing Units in Phase One - Viability Review 1 Paras 1.2, 4, 5 and 7 The Applicants apply to modify the obligation at 1.2 to provide: '1.2 Hodson CG One, Hodson and Chilmington Green Developments covenant with the Council to construct 24 Dwellings within the Hodson CG One and the Chilmington Green Developments Phase One Land as Affordable The obligation to provide 24 Affordable Housing Units in Viability Review Phase One is acknowledged as potentially serving a useful purpose, but the requirement to do so by the 650 th Dwelling will adversely affect the Paying Owner's cashflow and compromise the viability of this Phase 1 - Viability Review 1.
+8. Provision of 24 Affordable Housing Units in Phase One - Viability Review 1 Paras 1.2, 4, 5 and 7 The Applicants apply to modify the obligation at 1.2 to provide: '1.2 Hodson CG One, Hodson and Chilmington Green Developments covenant with the Council to construct 24 Dwellings within the Hodson CG One and the Chilmington Green Developments Phase One Land as Affordable Housing Units prior to the date on which the 1000th Dwelling to be Occupied is Occupied [rather than 650th] in accordance with the requirements of paragraphs 4 and 5 below.
+4. The Affordable Housing Units referred to at paragraphs 1.2 and 1.3 above shall be provided as Shared Ownership Units 7.
+The Owners covenant with the Council not to Occupy more than 1,300 [rather than 650] Dwellings unless and until'.
+The obligation to provide 24 Affordable Housing Units in Viability Review Phase One is acknowledged as potentially serving a useful purpose, but the requirement to do so by the 65041'650 Dwelling will adversely affect the Paying Owner's cashflow and compromise the viability of this Phase I - Viability Review I. Further, in the light of current market conditions and operator response, the obligation to include Affordable Rents is non-viable.

-Housing Units prior to the date on which the 1000th Dwelling to be Occupied is Occupied [rather than 650th] in accordance with the requirements of paragraphs 4 and 5 below.

-- 4. The Affordable Housing Units referred to at paragraphs 1.2 and 1.3 above shall be provided as Shared Ownership Units.... - 7.
-The Owners covenant with the Council not to Occupy more than 1,300 [rather than 650] Dwellings unless and until'

-Further, in the light of current market conditions and operator response, the obligation to include Affordable Rents is non-viable.
 It does not therefore serve any useful purpose and should be modified to provide instead for the provision of further Shared Ownership units.
 The purpose of these provisions can be better or at least equally well served by modifying them as proposed, supporting the Development whilst securing delivery of these units in any event within Phase 1.

-As can be seen from the Viability Report and the updated viability analysis therein, the cumulative benefit of the s106 modifications/discharges proposed results in a reduction in s106 finance costs from c.£135m (excluding land costs) to c.£30m (excluding land costs).
+As can be seen from the Viability Report and the updated viability analysis therein, the cumulative benefit of the \$106 modifications/discharges proposed results in a reduction in \$106 finance costs from c£135m (excluding land costs) to c£30m (excluding land costs).